Batangas Province Science High School: History

-Likewise, the late Dacanlao Barangay Captain, Hon.
-Magtanggol M. Luistro and his councilmen approved the request of the governor and superintendent to use the 1,561 sq.m. lot, served as gratuitous conveyance to the school.
+The Dacanlao Barangay council approved the request of the governor and superintendent to use the 1,561 sq.m. lot, served as gratuitous conveyance to the school.

 Seventeen students pioneered the school during the opening in school year 1998–1999.
 It was July 2001 when Supt.
 Portia Gesilva issued a Division Memorandum to Ermelinda M. Matienzo, Education Supervisor I – Secondary Science, Minda S. Castillo, Education Supervisor I – Elementary Science, Alfredo S. Magpile, District Supervisor – Calaca, and Sally Malabanan, the school officer-in-charge for their joint efforts to prepare documents for government recognition and accreditation of the school.
 The full accreditation was granted on April 2, 2002, when DepEd Secretary Raul S. Roco signed the request for science high school establishment.
 Dr. Librada C. Landicho, teacher-in-charge, made the series of follow-ups to the DepEd Central Office until the school was recognized and accredited.

+In 2018, the Batangas School Board allocated funds to build additional facilities.
+In 2019, the school developed a master plan for mission, vision, philosophy, and goals.

-Other schools heads who assumed office were Pedro A. Adarlo (October 18, 2004 – October 20, 2006), Elma V. Manalo (October 21, 2006 – October 8, 2008), Miguel B. Ularte (October 8, 2008 – February 8, 2011), Simeona Rechie C. Ojales (February 8, 2011– 2016) and Clarissa B. Peniz (2016–present).
+Other schools heads who assumed office were Pedro A. Adarlo (October 18, 2004 – October 20, 2006), Elma V. Manalo (October 21, 2006 – October 8, 2008), Miguel B. Ularte (October 8, 2008 – February 8, 2011), Simeona Rechie C. Ojales (February 8, 2011– 2016), Clarissa B. Peniz (2016–2025), and Dr. Carmi D. Mendoza (2025-present).

 Presently, the total enrollment is 140 and the teaching force is composed of eleven teachers, six of them are in the national item roll while five are borrowed from nearby schools.
 Batangas Province Science High School is under a fiscal autonomy program.
 There is one head teacher, one guidance counselor, three clerks, one utility worker, and one dormitory attendant.